-Solid organ transplant recipients were found to have significantly elevated risk of all myeloid neoplasms (SIR = 4.6), AML (SIR = 2.7), MDS (SIR = 2.7), CML (SIR = 2.3) and polycythemia vera (SIR = 7.2) (Morton et al, 2014).
+Solid organ transplant recipients were found to have significantly elevated risk of all myeloid neoplasms (SIR = 4.6), AML (SIR = 2.7), MDS (SIR = 2.7), CML (SIR = 2.3) and polycythemia vera (SIR = 7.2) (Morton et al., 2014).
 Risks were highest among the patients who were youngest at the time of transplantation and declined notably with increasing age at transplantation for all disease subtypes.
 There was some variability in risk by time since transplantation, although the patterns generally were not consistent except for a high rate in the first year for polycythemia vera that the investigators considered to be potentially spurious.
-Risks varied somewhat by type of organ transplant, with particularly high risk for lung recipients, which was consistent with increased AML and MDS risk associated with use of azathioprine and other antimetabolites (Yenson et al, 2008).
+Risks varied somewhat by type of organ transplant, with particularly high risk for lung recipients, which was consistent with increased AML and MDS risk associated with use of azathioprine and other antimetabolites (Yenson et al., 2008).
 However, the relatively small numbers of any given type of transplant and subsequent myeloid neoplasm made it difficult to estimate risks precisely.
 The finding of increased risks of myeloid neoplasms following organ transplantation, which were similar to the elevated risk of myeloid neoplasms among patients with human immunodeficiency virus (HIV)/AIDS and those with autoimmune diseases, suggest that immune dysfunction may be important in the etiology of myeloid neoplasms.
 Since use of azathioprine in solid organ recipients has declined over time due to availability of alternate agents, it is possible that risks of myeloid neoplasms may decrease with follow-up of more recent organ recipients.

 <2> ALLERGIC DISORDERS

 Overall, the evidence is weak for a relationship of allergic disorders and myeloid neoplasms.
-Some (Severson et al, 1989), but not all (Cartwright et al, 1988; Doody et al, 1992; Zheng et al, 1993; Cooper et al, 1996), case-control studies reported a reduced risk of all or specific allergic conditions and AML.
-A U.S. cohort study found little evidence of a protective effect, but included small numbers of all types of leukemia cases combined (Mills et al, 1992).
-Another U.S. cohort study described no association of all or specific allergic conditions with myeloid neoplasms (Shadman et al, 2013).
-A Swedish cohort investigation reported that those with asthma and those with hives had an increased incidence of non-CLL leukemia based on small numbers of exposed cases (Soderberg et al, 2004).
+Some (Severson et al., 1989), but not all (Cartwright et al., 1988; Doody et al., 1992; Zheng et al., 1993; Cooper et al., 1996), case-control studies reported a reduced risk of all or specific allergic conditions and AML.
+A U.S. cohort study found little evidence of a protective effect, but included small numbers of all types of leukemia cases combined (Mills et al., 1992).
+Another U.S. cohort study described no association of all or specific allergic conditions with myeloid neoplasms (Shadman et al., 2013).
+A Swedish cohort investigation reported that those with asthma and those with hives had an increased incidence of non-CLL leukemia based on small numbers of exposed cases (Soderberg et al., 2004).

 <1> GENETIC RISK FACTORS